 Accommodation options include 2 or 3 bedroom chalets nestled in the Karri Forrest overlooking Lake Beedelup and cosy 1 bedroom Lakeside rooms.
-The wooden chalets are scattered all around the forrest so you can get some privacy.
+The wooden chalets are scattered all around the forest so you can get some privacy.
 There’s a road/cycle pathway meandering around the cabins and lake which the kids just loved!

 All chalets have wide balconies with stunning views of the lake.
-Our kids loved running up and down the balcony and it was warm enough for us eat our meals on the balcony as well as relax and enjoy being surrounded by nature and stillness.
+Our kids loved running up and down the balcony and it was warm enough for us to eat our meals on the balcony as well as relax and enjoy being surrounded by nature and stillness.

 We enjoyed our morning coffee watching the mist swirl around the lake.

-The main queen bedroom had it’s own balcony access.
+The main queen bedroom had its own balcony access.

 The kids room had 2 single beds and a bunk bed.
-Thankfully no balcony so you can keep the younger kids contained 😉
+Thankfully no balcony so you can keep the younger kids contained.

 RAC KARRI VALLEY RESORT RESTAURANT/DINING